 So, begin now to imagine receiving your diploma and hearing the cheers of your family, friends, classmates, and the SNU community.
 It will be an exciting day and one that I look forward to with great anticipation.

 Believing in you and praying big prayers for you!

-Dr. Keith Newman

-President

-Southern Nazarene University
+Dr. Keith Newman President Southern Nazarene University

-DOCTORATE PROGRAMS
+DOCTORAL PROGRAMS

-Doctor of Education Degree Programs Doctor of Education (ED.D)
+Doctor of Education in Administration and Leadership Program (Ed.D.)